 After WP Engine was banned from the WordPress.org servers, Automattic took control of the ACF plugin of WP Engine.

-Judge Araceli Martínez-Olguín found WP Engine's claims that Automattic's actions harmed the businesses of her, stating that Mullenweg's conduct “was designed to provoke damage in the company".
+Judge Araceli Martínez-Olguín found merit in WP Engine's claims that Automattic's actions harmed its business, stating that Mullenweg's conduct was "designed to harm the company."

 As for Automattic's argument accusing WP Engine of relying on WordPress.org to power its business, Judge Martínez-Olguín did not find it all that convincing.